aadamss/auction-house/README.md

 ### What is an auction?
 An auction is a process of buying and selling goods or services by offering them up for bids,\
-taking bids, and then selling the item to the highest bidder or buying the item from the lowest bidder.
+taking bids, and then selling the item to the highest bidder.

 ### How this works?
-The project has only the backend part without a frontend, so the APIs can be tested\
+The project has only the backend part without a frontend, so the API endpoints can be tested\
 with `Postman`, for example.

 ### Preparing and starting the project
 - Clone the repository on your local machine
 - Inside the project repository, you can run it using `sbt run`
-- The API server will become available at `http://localhost:1337`
+- The API server will become available at `http://localhost:9000`

 ### Running the tests
 - In order to run the tests for the project run `sbt test`